 Fannie Sosa currently lives and works between Europe and South-America.

 Hey.
 I am a child of many borderlines.
 I am a faggot, gender bending, femme afro descendant child of a single mother who succumbed to her depression at a young age.
-As you can see, I am light skinned and ethnically ambiguous, and although aware of the advantage that signifies when moving in the world, I am proudly Afro-Latinx.
+As you can see, I am light skinned and ethnically ambiguous, and although aware of the advantage that signifies when moving in the world, I am proudly Afro-diasporic.

 I grew up in the whitest place in latin america, 90’s Argentina, where I was adopted.
 It was really disorienting.
 At age 18, I was awarded an academic achievement scholarship to come study in France, and I have managed ever since to scam my way around in Fortress Europe.

 Being “other” in European terms triggered a sci-fi like journey to remember who I am.
 I decoded several things that have always been present in my body and soul, like my ass for example, like displacement, like some level of resilient imagination that keeps opening spaces for me and my people.
 I put them to work in different forms of writing, sculpture, music, dance, performance, art direction, fashion, and education.
-As an afro-latinx, queer, migrant, self employed artist, my main goal with my work is to gather and share as much knowledge as possible around Black survival and thriving.
+As an afro-latinx, queer, migrant, self employed artist, my main goal with my work is to gather and share as much knowledge as possible around afro-diasporic survival and thriving.

 With my extensive movement education, youth work and academic background, I combine different formats and often tailor my practice according to my surroundings: I teach movement workshops, give talks, curate events employing Black/Indigenous/racialized artists, write texts and articles, and device musical/interactive sculptures aimed at reconnecting the audience with their pleasurable body.
 My work centers rest, laziness, idleness as a way of reclaiming otherwise hostile spaces.